openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

       release candidate of Linux 3.1 late on Sunday night.
 The new version has been taken as an opportunity to [rename](http://git.kernel.org/linus/93ee7a9340d64f20295aacc3fb6a22b759323280)
       the kernel, which had been christened "Sneaky Weasel" [at the end of May](http://www.h-online.com/news/item/First-release-candidate-of-Linux-3-0-available-1252280.html); its new name is "Wet Seal".
-Torvalds didn't provide any background reasons for his choice of name “ it could be to do with the diving course he [attended](https://plus.google.com/102150693225130002912/posts/RLmbspKyr68) as a
+Torvalds didn't provide any background reasons for his choice of name â€“ it could be to do with the diving course he [attended](https://plus.google.com/102150693225130002912/posts/RLmbspKyr68) as a
         [divemaster](http://en.wikipedia.org/wiki/Divemaster).

 In his release email for the second release candidate, Torvalds was pleased to report that
       the merge window had been "pretty normal".
-From now until the final release of Linux 3.1, only corrections and minor improvements that don't present any risk “ apart from rare exceptions “ will now be accepted into the Linux main development branch.
+From now until the final release of Linux 3.1, only corrections and minor improvements that don't present any risk â€“ apart from rare exceptions â€“ will now be accepted into the Linux main development branch.

-
+â€

+â€œ

       [Rares
-        Aioanei: kernel weekly news “ 20.08.2011](http://schaiba.wordpress.com/2011/08/20/kernel-weekly-news-20-08-2011/)
+        Aioanei: kernel weekly news â€“ 20.08.2011](http://schaiba.wordpress.com/2011/08/20/kernel-weekly-news-20-08-2011/)

 Rares gives his weekly Kernel Review with openSUSE Flavor.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Tips-and-Tricks.png)Tips and Tricksâ–²â–¼

 ### For Desktop Users

+â€œ

         [MakeUseOf/Danny Stieben: Manage Your Twitter & Identi.ca Accounts With Choqok](http://www.makeuseof.com/tag/manage-twitter-identica-accounts-choqok-linux/)